-It is possible to specify intents and policySets within a component's implementation, which get exposed to SCA through the corresponding component type.
-How the intents or policies are specified within an implementation depends on the implementation technology.
-For example, Java can use an @requires annotation to specify intents.

-The intents and policySets specified within an implementation can be found on the

-<sca:implementation.> and the <sca:service> and <sca:reference> elements of the component type,

-Thefor example below shows direct attachment of intents and policySets using the @requires and @policySets attributes:
+Intents and PolicySets on Implementations and Component 4.74.9 1109 Types 1110 1111 It is possible to specify intents and policySets within a component's implementation, which get exposed to 1112 SCA through the corresponding component type.
+How the intents or policies are specified within an 1113 implementation depends on the implementation technology.
+For example, Java can use an @requires 1114 annotation to specify intents.
+1115 The intents and policySets specified within an implementation can be found on the 1116 <sca:implementation.> and the <sca:service> and <sca:reference> elements of the component type, 1117 Thefor example below shows direct attachment of intents and policySets using the @requires and 1118 @policySets attributes: 1119

 '''

-1174

-1175
+1120

 <omponentType>

-1176
+1121

 <implementation. requires="listOfQNames" policySets="="listOfQNames">

-1178
+1122

+. . .

+1123

 </implementation>

-1179
+1124

 <service name="myService" requires="listOfQNames"

-1180
+1125

 policySets="listOfQNames">

-1181

-1182
+1126

+. . .

+1127

 </service>

-1183
+1128

 <reference name="myReference" requires="listOfQNames"

-1184
+1129

 policySets="="listOfQNames">

-1185

-1186
+1130

+. . .

+1131

 </reference>

-1188
+1132

+....

+1133

 </componentType>

 '''

-Snippet 4-2025: Example of intents on an implementation

-Intents expressed in the component type are handled according to the rule defined for the implementation hierarchy.
-See Intent rule 2

-For explicitly listed policySets, the list in the component using the implementation can override policySets from the component type.
-If a component has any policySets attached to it (by any means), then any policySets attached to the componentType MUST be ignored.If a component has any policySets attache to it (by any means), then any policySets attached to the componentType MUST be ignored.
-[POL40006].
-Similarly, If a component has any policySets attached to it (by any means), then any policySets attached to the componentType MUST be ignored.
-[POL4xxxx].].
+- 1134 Snippet 4-11: Example of intents on an implementation - 1135 - Intents expressed in the component type are handled according to the rule defined for the implementation hierarchy.
+See Intent rule 2 - For explicitly listed policySets, the list in the component using the implementation can override policySets from the component type.
+If a component has any policySets attached to it (by any means), then any policySets attached to the componentType MUST be ignored.
+[POL40006]

-4.84.10 Intents on Interfaces
+1141 4.84.10 Intents on Interfaces

-Interfaces are used in association with SCA services and references.
-These interfaces can be declared in SCA composite files and also in SCA componentType files.
-The interfaces can be defined using a number of different interface definition languages which include WSDL, Java interfaces and C++ header files.
+- 1142 Interfaces are used in association with SCA services and references.
+These interfaces can be declared 1143 in SCA composite files and also in SCA componentType files.
+The interfaces can be defined using a 1144 number of different interface definition languages which include WSDL, Java interfaces and C++ header 1145 files - files.
 It is possible for some interfaces to be referenced from an implementation rather than directly from any SCA files.
-An example of this usage is a Java implementation class file that has a reference declared that in turn uses a Java interface defined separately.
-When this occurs, the interface definition is treated from an SCA perspective as part of the componentType of the implementation, logically being part of the declaration of the related service or reference element.

-Both the declaration of interfaces in SCA and also the definitions of interfaces can carry policy-related information.
+An example of this usage is a Java implementation class file that has a reference declared - 1147 SCA files.
+An example of this usage is a Sava implementation class file that has a reference declared 1148 that in turn uses a Java interface defined separately.
+When this occurs, the interface definition is treated 1149 from an SCA perspective as part of the componentType of the implementation, logically being part of the - 1150 declaration of the related service or reference element. - Both the declaration of interfaces in SCA and also the definitions of interfaces can carry policy-related information.
 In particular, both the declarations and the definitions can have either intents attached to them, or policySets attached to them - or both.
-For SCA declarations, the intents and policySets always apply to the whole of the interface (ie all operations and all messages within each operation).
-For interface definitions, intents and policySets can apply to the whole interface or they can apply only to specific operations within the interface or they can even apply only to specific messages within particular operations.
-(To see how this is done, refer to the places in the SCA specifications that deal with the relevant interface definition language)
+For SCA declarations, the intents and policySets always - 1154 apply to the whole of the interface (ie all operations and all messages within each operation).
+For - 1155 interface definitions, intents and policySets can apply to the whole interface or they can apply only to - specific operations within the interface or they can even apply only to specific messages within particular - operations.
+(To see how this is done, refer to the places in the SCA specifications that deal with the relevant interface definition language) - sca-policy-1.1-spec-cd02-rev6 Copyright © OASIS® 2005-2009.
+All Rights Reserved.